WalrusDevil/Ebin-Shaders-Resurrected/README.md

 ![ebin-banner](https://github.com/jbritain/Ebin-Shaders-Resurrected/assets/50422789/358e8e8c-f5fe-45f8-8660-c3dfeadb2081)
 [![modrinth](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/available/modrinth_vector.svg)](https://modrinth.com/mod/ebin-resurrected)

-Ebin Resurrected is a vibrant and performant Minecraft shaderpack for use with the [OptiFine](https://optifine.net/home) and [Iris](https://irisshaders.dev/) mods.
+Ebin Resurrected is a vibrant and performant Minecraft shaderpack.

 **This repo contains the latest development versions of Ebin resurrected.
 To download stable releases, get them from [Modrinth](https://modrinth.com/mod/ebin-resurrected) or head over to the [releases tab](https://github.com/jbritain/Ebin-Shaders-Resurrected/latest).**

 [Ebin](https://github.com/BruceKnowsHow/Ebin-Shaders) began with the goal of being fast, beautiful, configurable, feature-rich, and having a base of well-written code.
-It was developed almost entirely by BruceKnowsHow ([Github](https://github.com/BruceKnowsHow), [Youtube](https://www.youtube.com/user/MiningGodBruce)) throughout summer & fall of 2016.
-As development went on, Ebin became more of a platform for experimental low-level graphics optimizations and coding practices.
-Work slowed down and eventually stopped when Bruce discovered a tragic fact: sometimes it's not possible to write code that is both "fast" and "clean".
-It was resumed by jbritain in 2024 because he liked the shaderpack and couldn't be bothered making his own.

-This is a fork of Ebin which brings compatibility with modern versions of Minecraft, and also improves upon some aspects of the shader, using more modern features.
+It was developed by [BruceKnowsHow](https://github.com/BruceKnowsHow) from 2016-2020. [jbritain](https://github.com/jbritain) resumed development of the shader in 2024 under the name 'Ebin Resurrected'.
+This is a fork of Ebin which brings compatibility with modern versions of Minecraft, and also improves upon some aspects of the shader, using more modern features and standards.

 ## Community
 If you would like to discuss Ebin Resurrected, or other Minecraft shaderpacks, join the [Shaderlabs Discord server](https://discord.gg/SMgEpZe).

 ## Features
 - Sunlight Shadows / Shading
-- Variable Penumbra Shadows (PCSS)
+- PCSS 'Variable Penumbra' Shadows with transparency.
-- Global Illumination
 - Bloom / Glow
-- Motion Blur
-- Procedural 2D Clouds
+- Procedural 2D/3D Clouds
 - Procedural Water Waves
+### LabPBR Compliant
-- Screen Space Reflections
+  - Rough Screen Space Reflections - accurate specular reflections on all blocks.
+  - Normal Mapped Lighting.
-- Terrain Parallax - 3D blocks with a supported texture pack
+  - Terrain Parallax (POM).
+  - Material Ambient Occlusion.
+  - Hardcoded Metal Support.
+  - Porosity - materials look 'wet' in the rain.
-- Multi-Layered Shading Pipeline - Everything is correctly shaded, even behind semi-transparent blocks
+- Deferred Shading Pipeline - Everything is correctly shaded, even behind semi-transparent blocks
 - Terrain Deformation - "Animal Crossing" and "Acid" deformations

 ## Planned Features
-- Improved Nether/End Support
-- Distant horizons support
+- Distant Horizons support

-## Requirements
-- A relatively recent version of Iris or Optifine.
-- OpenGL 4.1 compatible hardware
+- Emission

-## Installation
+## Compatibility

-1. Download and install a compatible version of Optifine or Iris
-2. If you haven't already, launch the game once to create the 'shaderpacks' folder, which is located adjacent to your "saves" folder
-3. Download the Ebin-Shaders .zip and place it into your 'shaderpacks' folder.
+### Hardware
+- Nvidia GeForce 400, AMD Radeon HD 5000, Intel HD 3rd gen **or later**.
+Any modern device should work fine.
+- Intel GPUs are untested and you may encounter issues.
+### Operating System
+- MacOS is **NOT SUPPORTED**.
+### Minecraft
+- Ebin Resurrected has been tested on Optifine and Iris and is known to work on versions as far back as 1.17.
+Older versions are **unsupported**, however as [Legacy Ebin](https://github.com/BruceKnowsHow/Ebin-Shaders) was still in development during this time, it should work for versions as far back as 1.7.

 ## If you run into problems
 If you are experiencing a problem with Ebin you consider to be a bug, create a new [issue](https://github.com/jbritain/Ebin-Shaders-Resurrected/issues).
 Please read the issue guidelines before creating one and make sure somebody else hasn't raised the same issue already.